How to reduce development time and risk with Prototek’s Rapid Prototyping

 Unlike many polymer-based methods, MJF parts tend to be mechanically reliable and dimensionally stable.

-TPU M88A: for elastomeric components like gaskets, grips, or shock-absorbing parts.
+TPU M88A: elastomeric polymer for flexible applications, like gaskets, grips, or shock-absorbing parts.

 - Industrial & packaging: functional components for machinery, tooling, or packaging prototypes.